Blitz: The League II: Division 2

 Before the start of Division 2, Franchise is put in the Milltown Correctional Facility because he "violated" the league's drug policy.
 Luckily, Milltown plays football as well.
 The warden tells Franchise that if he can lead Milltown to a win against the rival Super Max Facility in their annual football game (without getting injured), he will be released early.
 After defeating Super Max, Franchise returns to play for the player-created team preparing for their season in Division 2.
 The player-created team is allowed to draft one team captain from Division 3 to play for them in Division 2.
 The Riot have made upgrades as well by adding Cleveland Steamers WR Justin Jonas (who was also a rookie from the first Blitz game) to the team.
-During a cut-scene, Riot captain Bruno Battaglia informs Franchise that Quentin Sands spiked his drink and sent him to Milltown.
-This results in a fight between Sands and Franchise, and a feud that lasts throughout Division 2.
+During a cutscene, Riot captain Bruno Battaglia informs Franchise that Quentin Sands spiked his drink and sent him to Milltown.
+This results in a fight between Sands and Franchise, and their feud lasts throughout Division 2.

 Once again, the player must win 5 out of 7 division games to enter the Division 2 championship.
 Surprisingly, the Riot do not make it, and instead the Miami Hammerheads make it through MVP Julius Williams (unless Franchise wins the MVP).
 After the win, it is revealed that seven Minnesota Reapers players were killed in a boat crash, leading the team to fold.
 Therefore, another team besides the player-created team must advance into Division 1.
 And in a "random" drawing in the commissioner's office, the L.A.
 Riot will be the second team to advance into Division 1.